Buyers

 • Cap rates tend to be tighter than SNFs but wider than Independent Living due to higher operating risk.

-• Value creation often comes from operational efficiency, care‑level optimization, and occupancy recovery.
+• Value creation often comes from improvements in operational efficiency, carelevel optimization, and occupancy recovery.

 Strategic Outlook

 Memory Care is the most specialized segment of senior living, serving residents with Alzheimer’s and other dementias.
-Demand is accelerating, but supply remains limited—only 18.2% of AL communities include dedicated MC units.
+Demand is accelerating, but supply remains limited.
+According to National Investment Center for Seniors Housing & Care (NIC), only 18.2% of AL communities include dedicated MC units.

 Operational Realities